How Long Do We Have?

 become a menace, because they want an opportunity to share their freedom

 with others.
-There is great responsibility with freedom, suggesting that
+There is great responsibility with freedom, in that

-ministers would need to learn how to help people use their God-given
+ministers would need to learn to help those set free to develop their

-delegate authority to people in a growing church scares them even more, because it
+ministries to potentially reach the most people.
+Delegating authority to people in a growing church scares

-makes him feel less in control.
+makes them feel less in control.
 This is opposite of faith, for the more

-authority they delegate to others, the more they have to give.
+authority they delegate to others, the more they receive in order to

 spiritual health of a church can be compared to the economic health of a